Position

 Responsibilities:

-• Develop, maintain, and update GIS databases and spatial data infrastructure.
+• Develop, implement, and maintain GIS databases and systems.

-• Collaborate with other departments to understand their spatial data needs and provide tailored GIS solutions.
+• Collaborate with team members to understand their data needs and provide tailored GIS solutions.

 Qualifications

-• Bachelor’s degree in Geography, GIS, Environmental Science, or a related field.
+• Bachelor’s degree in Geography, GIS, Geography Information Systems, Environmental Science, or a related field.

 • Proven experience as a GIS Specialist or similar role.

-• Proficiency in GIS software such as ArcGIS, QGIS, or similar.
+• Proficiency with GIS software such as ArcGIS, QGIS, or similar.

 Is becoming a GIS Specialist a good career path?